CMSgov/bluebutton-site-static/_pages/developers.md

 A beneficiary may revoke access to your application via the MyMedicare.gov website.
 When you encounter an invalid token indicating a beneficiary has revoked access, you should make a reasonable attempt to handle that case making it easy for the beneficiary to understand what is happening with their Medicare data.

+**"Blue Button doesn't have any claims data for you just yet.
+Please try again later."**

+If Blue Button does not have data for a beneficiary, they will not be able to authorize access to the API, and will see the error message above.

 ---

 ## Blue Button Implementation Guide